IAmBrendanL/PNMmanipulator/README.md

 # PNMmanipulator
 Manipulate PNM files in C++

-This project is a uses C++ to manipulate P6 PNM files utilizing a demand-driven execution pipeline.
+This project is a uses C++ to manipulate P6 PNM files utilizing a demand-driven execution pipeline, logging, and exception handling.

 The following operations can be performed:
   * Rotate